Rainbow near the Arctic Circle on the Dalton Highway, Alaska. Photo by BLM/Lisa Shon Jodwalis 2016

 Arctic Circle (Milepost 115)

-Pass the Arctic Circle sign and viewing deck and drive up the hill to the campground.
 Renovated in 2021, the campground offers bear resistant trash cans, two vault toilets, and 19 sites, complete with leveled campsites, fire rings and picnic tables.
 Water is not available.
-The nearest water is at Five Mile Campground (south 55 miles) or Marion Creek Campground (north 65 miles).
-Fee: $10 / night, payable by cash or check at a kiosk.
+The nearest potable water is at Five Mile Campground (55 miles to the south) or Marion Creek Campground (65 miles to the north).

 Marion Creek (Milepost 180, 5 miles north of Coldfoot)